-- 8.Line up the Rekluse slave cylinder with the spacing gasket, then use the OE bolts to mount it on the bike. - 9.
+- 8. Line up the Rekluse slave cylinder with the spacing gasket, then use the OE bolts to mount it on the bike returning each bolt to its original location. - 9.
 Torque the slave cylinder bolts to 106 in-lb (12 N-m) per OE specifications.